 That's not trivial, but the alternative is hopeless: to claim that consciousness is due to some unexplained phenomena that we cannot describe in any specifics; nor propose any way of tracking down, even in principle; while being completely unable to give any reason why that it should be so, other than vacuous incredulity.
 That amounts to no more than manufacturing problems for one's self, and leaves nothing useful to discuss.BACK_TO_TOP

-* BUILD A BETTER DUMPER: THE ECONOMIST Online was proud to present a report from a correspondent who attended the World Toilet Summit in Delhi.
+* BUILD A BETTER DUMPER: ECONOMIST.com was proud to present a report from a correspondent who attended the World Toilet Summit in Delhi.
 Toilets may be an unsavory subject, but they are also important from the point of view of the environment, public health, and simple personal convenience.
 Many of the world's poor have lavatory facilities that are inadequate in all three of these regards, and that was the issue the Toilet Summit was organized to address.